The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Supplemental meal plans

-Both companies also offer supplemental meal plans for those who simply want to mix fresh food with other food sources.
+Supplemental meal plans are great for those who want to mix fresh food with other food sources.
 This can help you save while still boosting the nutritional value of your dog’s diet.
 It can also help keep picky eaters interested in their current food.

-If you’re looking to supplement your dog’s current diet, Ollie allows you to choose from two meal supplement plans: Some Ollie at 25% of the full amount of food or Mostly Ollie at 50%.
-These meal plans are shipped to you every 4 weeks.
+Ollie used to offer two supplemental meal plans: Some Ollie at 25% of the full amount of food or Mostly Ollie at 50%.
+However, the company has discontinued these plans and only offers them to current subscribers.

 The Farmer’s Dog offers a Topper Plan, which allows you to supplement your dog’s regular food.
 You can select from a few different price and portion options.
 Your available options will be reduced by the number of calories your dog requires, so bigger dogs will have more options from which to choose.
-Because my little Yorkie eats only about 154 calories a day, there were no Topper Plan options for me.
+Because my little Yorkie eats only about 154 calories a day, I had no Topper Plan options.

-However, The Farmer’s Dog does have a nutrient pack (containing 9 essential nutrients) under development.
-It appears they will sell these packs separately for those dog owners who want to cook homemade dog food, but who still want to ensure their dog is getting a nutritionally balanced meal.
-This could be invaluable to those who have to make meals at home due to allergies or food sensitivities.
+Currently, The Farmer’s Dog doesn’t offer any treats.
+However, they do offer a DIY nutrient pack (containing nine essential nutrients) for dog owners who want to cook homemade dog food, but who still want to ensure their dog is getting a nutritionally balanced meal.
+This could be invaluable to those who have to make meals at home due to advanced allergies or food sensitivities.

 With both Ollie and The Farmer’s Dog, the portions are carefully calculated by board-certified veterinary nutritionists to determine the correct number of calories needed for each dog based on their unique specifications.

 Ollie food packs are smaller and will stack flat in your freezer.
-They include one day’s worth of food (or two meals) per food pack.
-Just open the pack, scoop out half of the food into your dog’s bowl and place the remainder into the resealable container you receive with your first shipment.
+Ours included one day’s worth of food (or two meals) per food pack, but your dog may get more or fewer meals per pack depending on their size.
+Just open the pack, scoop out the food into your dog’s bowl, and place the remainder (if any) into the resealable container you receive with your first shipment.
 Easy Peasy.
 The only downside to this convenience is that there is more packaging waste.